TeskaLabs/asab-webui/doc/help-button.md

 # ASAB WebUI HelpButton component

-Display information info for the desired screen in the modal screen.
+Display information for your desired screen in modal.

-If you wand to add this component, you need to call the `addHelpButton` method.
-This method will take 1 parameter:
+If you want to add this component, you need to call the `addHelpButton` method.
+This method takes only 1 parameter:
->- Parameter is `path`, for example (Exports/Detail, Dashboards/SomeDashboardName)
+>- `path` (string) e.g.: `"Exports/Detail"` or `"Dashboards/SomeDashboardName"`, ...

-`Path/to/help-content` - is the path you set up in the Library without the main folder `Help`
+`Path/to/help-content` - is a path you set up in Library. **`Help` folder is excluded from this path.** Content file's extension can be omitted.

 #### Example code